DataDog/integrations-core/ecs_fargate/README.md

 <!-- xxx tab "AWS CLI" xxx -->
 ##### AWS CLI Task Definition

-1. Download [datadog-agent-ecs-fargate.json][42]. **Note**: If you are using Internet Explorer, this may download as gzip file, which contains the JSON file mentioned below.
+1. Download [datadog-agent-ecs-fargate.json][42]. **Note**: If you are using Internet Explorer, this may download as a gzip file, which contains the JSON file mentioned below.
 <!-- partial
 {{< site-region region="us,us3,us5,eu,ap1,gov" >}}
 2. Update the JSON with a `TASK_NAME`, your [Datadog API Key][41], and the appropriate `DD_SITE` ({{< region-param key="dd_site" code="true" >}}). **Note**: The environment variable `ECS_FARGATE` is already set to `"true"`.